anandmishra13/github-interactive-api/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.1.

+## Make sure you have the following installed on your machine:

+- Node.js (node version 18 or above)
+- Angular CLI (version 17)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.